Gap-labelling conjecture with nonzero magnetic field: Introduction

-In the presence of a non-zero constant magnetic field on Euclidean space, the gap-labelling conjecture is much trickier to state, even though it was known to be the more interesting problem in spectral theory and in condensed matter physics since the 1980s, cf. \cite{Bellissard85}.
-Here, we manage to give for the very first time, a precise formulation of conjectures for the magnetic gap-labelling group in all dimensions which encompasses all previously known results.
+In the presence of a non-zero constant magnetic field in Euclidean space, the gap-labelling conjecture is much trickier to state, even though it was known to be the more interesting problem in spectral theory and in condensed matter physics since the 1980s, cf.~\cite{Bellissard85}.
+Here, we manage to give, for the first time, a precise formulation of conjectures for the magnetic gap-labelling group in all dimensions which encompass all previously known results.
 More precisely, in this paper we initiate the study of the gap-labelling group in the case of the magnetic Schr\"odinger operator on Euclidean space $\RR^p$ with disorder set a Cantor set $\Sigma$ under a non-zero magnetic field $B=\frac{1}{2} dx^t \Theta dx$, where $\Theta$ is a $(p\times p)$ skew-symmetric matrix.
-We believe that proving (or disproving) our conjecture would be an important progress in the understanding of aperiodic tilings under constant magnetic field.
-Given a $\Z^p$-invariant probability measure $\mu$ on $\Sigma$, the corresponding Integrated Density of States of any self-adjoint operator affiliated to the twisted crossed product algebra $C(\Sigma) \rtimes_\sigma \ZZ^p$ takes values on spectral gaps in an explicit $\Z$-module involving Pfaffians of $\Theta$ and its sub-matrices that we describe in Conjecture \ref{mainconj}, where $\sigma$ is the multiplier on $\ZZ^p$ associated to $\Theta$.
-The physical interpretation of one side of our conjecture is a natural extension to the magnetic case of the notion of the group of frequencies studied in solid physics, see \cite{Bellissard4}.
-In 2D, the magnetic gap-labelling group applies to the magnetic Schr\"odinger operators that are the Hamiltonians which are pertinent to the study of the integer quantum Hall effect, \cite{BESB}.
+We believe that proving (or disproving) our conjectures would constitute an important step in the understanding of aperiodic tilings under a constant magnetic field.
+Given a $\Z^p$-invariant probability measure $\mu$ on $\Sigma$, the corresponding Integrated Density of States of any self-adjoint operator affiliated to the twisted crossed product algebra $C(\Sigma) \rtimes_\sigma \ZZ^p$ takes values on spectral gaps in an explicit countable subgroup of $\RR$ involving Pfaffians of $\Theta$ and its sub-matrices that we describe in Conjecture \ref{mainconj}, where $\sigma$ is the multiplier on $\ZZ^p$ associated to $\Theta$.
+The physical interpretation of one side of our conjecture is a natural extension to the magnetic case of the notion of the group of frequencies studied in solid physics; see \cite{Bellissard4}.
+In 2D, the magnetic gap-labelling group applies to the magnetic Schr\"odinger operators that are the Hamiltonians which are pertinent to the study of the integer quantum Hall effect, cf.~\cite{BESB} and the bulk-boundary correspondence, cf.~\cite{Kell,MT}.

+Upon defining the {\em magnetic gap-labelling group} and the {\em magnetic frequency group} in Definition \ref{defn:magnetic-groups}, our gap-labelling Conjecture \ref{mainconj} states that for minimal actions of $\Z^p$ on a Cantor set, the magnetic gap-labelling group is a subgroup of the magnetic frequency group.
+Our gap-labelling Conjecture \ref{mainconj-minimal} states that for {\em strongly} minimal actions of $\Z^p$ on a Cantor set, the magnetic gap-labelling group coincides with the magnetic frequency group.
+Our main achievements in this paper, besides the precise statement of the conjectures, are complete solutions to the conjectures in the 2D case and also in the 3D case.
+We also give other evidence that our conjectures should hold in higher dimensions such as in the periodic case and the Jordan block diagonal case.